Engineering Technology BSET

 Produces graduates who:

-• Apply discipline-specific theory, experiments, and real-world experience to interpret, analyze, and solve current and emerging technical problems
+• Apply critical thinking, discipline-specific theory, experiments, real world experience, and advanced engineering to interpret, analyze, and solve current and emerging technical problems

 • Communicate clearly and persuasively with technical and non-technical people in oral, written, and graphical forms

-• Demonstrate behavior consistent with professional ethics and are cognizant of social concerns as they relate to the practice of engineering technology
+• Demonstrate behavior consistent with professional ethics, remaining cognizant of social concerns as they relate to the practice of engineering technology

 • Strive for professional growth and engage in lifelong learning